alialobidm/Plutonication/README.md

 The following docker file runs the sample React dApp, which can be used for testing all plutonication dApp functionalities.

 ```
-# !!!
-Do not forget to build Plutonication first before trying to run this example dApp !!!

 # Navigate to the react example folder
 cd packages
 cd react-example-dapp